-ETSU is a member of the Southeastern Association for Research in Astronomy (SARA), a consortium of six universities that operates a 0.9-m telescope at Kitt Peak National Observatory in Arizona.
-Astronomers at the six participating universities have retrofitted the 1950s vintage telescope with remote controls that allow them to use it from their local campuses, providing an unprecedented means for state-of-the-art research and instruction.
-Other members of the consortium include the Florida Institute of Technology, University of Georgia, Valdosta State University, Florida International University and Clemson University.
+ETSU is a founding member of the Southeastern Association for Research in Astronomy (SARA), a consortium of ten universities that operates a 0.9-m telescope at Kitt Peak National Observatory in Arizona.
+Astronomers at the ten participating universities have retrofitted the 1950s vintage telescope with remote controls that allow them to use it from their local campuses, providing an unprecedented means for state-of-the-art research and instruction.
+Other members of the consortium include the Florida Institute of Technology, University of Georgia, Valdosta State University, Florida International University, Clemson University, Ball State University, Agnes Scott College, University of Alabama and Valparaiso University.

-International Programs and Services encourages ETSU students participation in study abroad programs, promotes matriculation and support services for international students, and facilitates exchange of faculty and research scholars.
-The office coordinates bilateral exchange agreements, the ISEP consortium and the National Student Exchange program (NSE).
-These programs allow ETSU students opportunities to study either abroad or at another institution in the United States at a cost comparable to that of attending ETSU.
-The Director of International Programs and Services also serves as the advisor for the Fulbright student program and the National Security Education Program (NSEP).
+International Programs and Services encourages and facilitates ETSU students' participation in study abroad programs, promotes matriculation and support services for international students, and facilitates exchange of faculty and research scholars.
+The office coordinates bilateral exchange agreements, the ISEP (International Student Exchange Program) consortium, and the National Student Exchange program (NSE).
+These programs allow ETSU students to study either abroad or at another institution in the United States at a cost comparable to that of attending ETSU.
+The Director of International Programs and Services also serves as the advisor for the Fulbright student program.